Hugh Cairns, 1st Earl Cairns

-Hugh McCalmont Cairns, 1st Earl Cairns PC (27 December 1819 – 2 April 1885), was an Irish-born British statesman who served as Lord High Chancellor of Great Britain during the first two ministries of Benjamin Disraeli.
+Hugh McCalmont Cairns, 1st Earl Cairns PC (27 December 1819 – 2 April 1885) was an Anglo-Irish statesman who served as Lord High Chancellor of Great Britain during the first two ministries of Benjamin Disraeli.
 He was one of the most prominent Conservative statesmen in the House of Lords during this period of Victorian politics.
 He served as the seventeenth Chancellor of the University of Dublin between 1867 and 1885.

 Background and education

 Cairns was born at Cultra, County Down, Ireland.
 His father, William Cairns, formerly a captain in the 47th regiment, came from a family of Scottish origin which moved to Ireland around 1715.
 Hugh Cairns was the second son, and was educated at Belfast Academy and at Trinity College Dublin, graduating with a senior moderatorship in classics in 1838.
 In 1844, he was called to the Bar by the Middle Temple, to which he had moved from Lincoln's Inn.